Frances Steiner

 Frances Steiner (born February 25, 1937) is an American conductor, cellist and professor emeritus.
 Steiner is known for her advocacy of American music, especially works by women and African Americans, and for her expertise in 18th century performance practices.
 She has directed a number of world and West coast premieres of composers such as Ellen Zwilich, George Walker, and Augusta Read Thomas.
-She is currently the Music Director of the Chamber Orchestra of the South Bay in Los Angeles.
+She is currently the music director of the Chamber Orchestra of the South Bay in Los Angeles.

 Early life and education

 Steiner's father, Ferenz Joseph Steiner, was a Hungarian cellist who emigrated to the United States in 1908.
 After living in both New York and Detroit, he moved to Los Angeles.
 It was the era when films were made without scores, and Ferenz Joseph found work in a Hollywood movie house orchestra.
 He later moved to Portland, Oregon where he became the Principal Cellist of the Portland Symphony Orchestra and married Elizabeth Levy.
 Their first daughter, Diana Steiner, was a child prodigy who won a scholarship in violin to the Curtis Institute of Music.
-Diana's scholarship to Curtis prompted the family’s move to Philadelphia, Pennsylvania.
+Diana's scholarship to Curtis prompted the family's move to Philadelphia, Pennsylvania.
 Diana Steiner subsequently followed with a career as a violinist.

 In 1945, Frances followed in the footsteps of her older sister, by winning a cello scholarship to Curtis.
 At the age of 13, Steiner appeared as a cello soloist with the Philadelphia Orchestra.

 Steiner won a cello scholarship to the Curtis Institute of Music at the age of eight, making her the youngest cellist ever to be admitted to Curtis.
 The same year, the Philadelphia Orchestra selected her composition for performance in its Children's Concert Series.^{[7]} At age 16, she took a required course in choral conducting at Temple University and found herself smitten with the discipline.
-Steiner studied composition with Walter Piston and Randall Thompson, cello with Gregor Piatigorsky and Leonard Rose, and conducting with Elaine Brown and Nadia Boulanger.
-At 18, she earned a B.S. in Education from Temple University.
+Steiner studied composition with Walter Piston and Randall Thompson, cello with Gregor Piatigorsky and Leonard Rose, and conducting with Elaine Brown (conductor) and Nadia Boulanger.
+At 18, she earned a B.S. in education from Temple University.
 Degrees from Curtis (B.A.-- Music), Radcliffe College/Harvard University (M.A.-- Music) and the University of Southern California (D.M.A.-- Cello and Conducting) followed.